 A [work] [material] is copyrightable if it is an original work of authorship fixed in any tangible medium of expression.

-A derivative work lawfully uses preexisting material if either the copyright holder of the preexisting material authorized the use or the material has entered the public domain.
+A derivative work lawfully uses preexisting material if either the copyright holder of the preexisting material authorized the use or the material has entered the public domain, or the use is excused under an affirmative defense, such as fair use.

 Comment

 A copyright owner has the exclusive right to prohibit or authorize the preparation of derivative works.
 17 U.S.C. § 106(2).
+The preexisting work on which the derivative work is based must be copyrightable.
+Ets-Hokin v.
+Skyy Spirits, Inc., 225 F.3d 1068, 1078 (9th Cir.
+2000).
+Works that incorporate uncopyrightable preexisting material are not treated as derivative works, but they may be entitled to copyright protection as original works.
+Id. at 1077; see, e.g., Georgia v.
+Public.Resource.Org, Inc., 590 U.S. 255, 269 (2020) (explaining that annotations to cases or statutes “are copyrightable when prepared by a private party, or a non-lawmaking official like the reporter in Callaghan [v.
+Myers, 128 U.S. 617 (1888)]”).
 A derivative work must actually incorporate the copyrighted work, either literally or nonliterally.
 Oracle Int’l Corp. v.
 Rimini St., Inc., 123 F.4th 986, 996 (9th Cir.
 2024).
-In Oracle, the court rejected an “interoperability” test for derivative works—if a product can only interoperate with a preexisting copyrighted work, then it must be derivative.
+In Oracle, the court rejected an “interoperability” test for derivative works, which would have deemed a product to be a derivative work if the product interoperates with a preexisting copyrighted work.
 “Both the text of the Copyright Act and [Ninth Circuit] case law teach that derivative status does not turn on interoperability, even exclusive interoperability, if the work doesn’t substantially incorporate the preexisting work’s copyrighted material.”
-Id. “[A] derivative work must actually incorporate [the] copyrighted work, either literally or nonliterally . . . simply being an extension or modification of a copyrighted work without any incorporation is not enough to create a derivative work.”
+Id. “[A] derivative work must actually incorporate [the] copyrighted work, either literally or nonliterally . . .
+[S]imply being an extension or modification of a copyrighted work without any incorporation is not enough to create a derivative work.”
 Id.

-Revised March 2025
+Revised September 2025